WTMBerlin/WTMBApp/README.md

 Learning project crafted with love and Jetpack components :rocket:
 We want to maintain a Kotlin codebase.
 Feel free to make pull requests, add issues or comments! 👨‍💻 👩‍💻

+Please take into consideration this is a side project and I might not be able to review PRs on regular basis.
 Aim to write nice code
 Aim to write nice commits :tulip:
 Aim to add tests
+-
 [WIP] work in progress

 Protip: this app could be easily forked and adjusted for your community if you are present on Meetup :octopus: